CPA Licensure Prep Summer Program

 Program Payment Information and Important Deadlines

-- Regular Registration Deadline (June 1, 2025): Students who opted for the deposit payment must complete the full tuition payment of $3,800 by this date to avoid additional fees.
+Students must submit the full tuition payment of $3,800 by this date to avoid the late fee. -

-- Final Payment Acceptance Date (June 20, 2025): Payments will be accepted until this date only if space remains available.
+Tuition payments will be accepted until this date only if space remains available.
+Enrollment may close earlier if the program reaches capacity.

-- Should the program be canceled due to insufficient enrollment, all tuition fees, including deposits, will be fully refunded.
+If the program is canceled due to insufficient enrollment, all tuition payments will be fully refunded, including any prior deposits.

 - For detailed information, please click here for the full program refund policy.